MohamadCM/FPGA-Project/README.md

 # FPGA-Project
 - VHDL Implementation of a wastewater computational alogorithm
-- Development and simulations were preformed using Vivadd suite
+- Development and simulations were preformed using Vivado suite